aiifabbf/aiifabbf.github.com/en/index.rst

 Experiences
 ===========

-I have no industry experience yet :(
+I was a full stack intern, writing CSS and doing UI tuning in a local data visualization company in 2019 summer.

 I am actively seeking a software engineering intern for 2020 summer.
-I have solved over 600 problems on `Leetcode <https://leetcode.com/aiifabbf>`_.
+I have solved `over 600 problems on Leetcode <https://leetcode.com/aiifabbf>`_.

 Projects
 ========